serverless/serverless/docs/6_installing-plugins.md

 ## Load order

-Keep in mind that the order in which you define the plugins matter!
-At first Serverless loads all the [core plugins](core-plugins.md) and then the custom plugins in the order you've defined them.
+Keep in mind that the order you define your plugins matters.
+When Serverless loads all the [core plugins](../lib/plugins) and then the custom plugins in the order you've defined them.

 ```yml
 plugins: